TartanLlama/tartanllama.github.io/_posts/2017-09-14-detection-idiom.md

 }
 {% endhighlight %}

 Well, it works, but it's not exactly clear.
 What's the `int` and `...` there for?
 What's `std::declval`?
 Why do we need an extra overload?
-The answers are not the important part here; what is important is that unless you've got a reasonable amount of metaprogramming experience, this is pretty arcane.
+The answers are not the important part here; what is important is that unless you've got a reasonable amount of metaprogramming experience, it's unlikely you'll be able to write this code offhand, or even to copy-paste it without error.

 The code could be improved by abstracting out the check for the presence of the member function into its own metafunction: